robbertdriessen/ESP32_to_SMA_ESPHome/README.md

 All required configuration is done in the `site_details.h` file, to create this, copy the `site_details-example.h` file to `site_details.h` and update all of the constants accordingly.

 The project is developed and designed for use in VScode/PlatformIO.
 It may work in Arduino, but I would _highly_ recommend using PlatformIO as it'll also automatically get the libraries etc that are required.
+*Check out Gitpod, this fork works great on that platform! execute "https://github.com/wimpie007/ESP32_to_SMA_ESPHome" in terminal first.
+Then "pio run".
+*

 ## Flashing the image